DanielTakeshi/fast_grasp_detect/README.md

 - https://arxiv.org/abs/1809.09810

 **This repository will not be updated further, to ensure that code can be re-run as needed to reproduce results**.
-To see any follow-up work, check out the BerkeleyAutomation version of this repository (use a separate virtualenv).
+To see any follow-up work, [check out the BerkeleyAutomation version][4] of this repository (use a separate virtualenv).

 ## install